Historical Markers in Williams County, Ohio

 Williams County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Williams County, Ohio.
+This timeline provides a condensed summary of the historical journey of Williams County, Ohio.

 - 1786: The Northwest Territory, including present-day Williams County, is established by the United States Congress.